-Five-spice powder brings its complex mix of flavors to Chinese cuisine, with one notable use being in the red cooking technique.
+Five-spice powder brings its complex mix of flavors to Chinese cuisine and is notably used in the red cooking technique.
 You will find it sold year-round as a powdered mix.
 It is the best-known Chinese spice mixture and it combines spices in accordance with the balancing philosophy of yin and yang.

 What Is Five-Spice Powder?